 the real N. livingstonei is in Gosliner et al. (2015) as Nembrotha sp.
 3, page 124.

-This species is either very variable or all above specimens are undescribed Nembrotha sp., many of these 'colour forms' are "ID confirmed" by Marta Pola at NUDIPIXEL.
+This species is either very variable or all above specimens are undescribed Nembrotha sp., though many of these 'colour forms' were as "ID confirmed" by Marta Pola at NUDIPIXEL.

 This picture shows Nembrotha livingstonei and Nembrotha kubaryana mating.

 This picture was posted on 4 July 2003 at these websites as Nembrotha sp.
 C Genus: Bergh, 1877.

 Pretty similar are:

 Nembrotha cf. yonowae which has a white patch at the base of each rhinophore pocket and

 Nembrotha kubaryana which has no white marking between the rhinophores.

 Nembrotha sp.
 09 which is possibly the juvenile colour form.